Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-lNpwyJr7lZc.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Any improvement for the Trucks so they can transport Fluids?
 https://www.youtube.com/watch?v=lNpwyJr7lZc
+This question was possibly duplicated with a more recent answer: [October 6th, 2020 Livestream Q&A: What do you think about adding some kind of Tanker Truck?](./yt-JCBQj8Ern20.md) https://www.youtube.com/watch?v=JCBQj8Ern20

 ### Topics
 * [Features > Transportation > Vehicles > Truck](../topics/features/transportation/vehicles/truck.md)